An Earth Observation Platform to Support Pacific Island Nations

 A range of new satellite capabilities with increased spatial temporal and spectral resolution, processing and analytical tools with platforms, such as Data Cubes with access to EO archives and new telecommunication links to Pacific Islands will make it possible to deliver EO products and services that are valuable for these island communities.

-This report covers the key outcomes from a two-day consultation workshop that brought 75 delegates together, including representatives from 22 Pacific Island Countries and Territories (PICTs), as well as key Council of Regional Organisations in the Pacific (CROP) agencies, together with some of the world’s leading providers in satellite EO data and data analysis.
+This report covers the key outcomes from a two-day consultation workshop that brought 75 delegates together, including representatives from 22 Pacific Island Countries and Territories (PICTs), as well as key Council of Regional Organizations in the Pacific (CROP) agencies, together with some of the world’s leading providers in satellite EO data and data analysis.
 The participants came together to develop a shared understanding of EO needs of the PICTs, and to collectively cooperate to address them.

-The workshop was held in Brisbane, Australia on the 11th and 12th October 2018 and was hosted by Commonwealth Scientific Industrial Research Organisation (CSIRO) with support from the Department of Foreign Affairs and Trade (DFAT), Geoscience Australia (GA), France and European Commission.
+The workshop was held in Brisbane, Australia on the 11th and 12th October 2018 and was hosted by Commonwealth Scientific Industrial Research Organization (CSIRO) with support from the Department of Foreign Affairs and Trade (DFAT), Geoscience Australia (GA), France and European Commission.

 This report provides: